 Ongoing medical treatment is important to improving both symptoms and life expectancy.
 A person should not stop taking medications designed to help reduce blood clots without talking about it with their doctor first.

-Future treatments using JAK2 inhibitors may help with improving quality of life and increasing life expectancy even further.
+Future treatments may help with improving quality of life and increasing life expectancy even further.

-A person who is interested in taking part in a clinical study should talk with a doctor to find out about current studies taking place.
+A person who is interested in taking part in a clinical study should contact a doctor to find out about current studies taking place.